 I’m reminded of an early episode of Star Trek Voyager.
 Tuvok, the security officer, is tasked with training a group of people who were involuntarily added to the ship’s crew.
 He tries to train them using the same methods that he previously used with Starfleet cadets.
 But his original methods don’t work with these people.
 He has to adjust his training methods to accommodate the different needs of the new students.

 Of course Voyager wasn’t the only program to explore this theme.
 Other shows like Welcome Back Kotter and movies like The Ron Clark Story showed us students who couldn’t be reached with conventional teaching methods.
-But they also showed that, by adjusting their teaching methods, the teachers could reach the students, engage them, and help them grow.
+But they also showed that teachers, by adjusting their methods, could reach the students, engage them, and help them grow.